Divine grace: Buddhism

+Sikhism

+In Sikhism, divine grace is characterized as divine blessing that transcends human effort, allowing the seeker to progress beyond individual limits.
+In Guru Nanak's thought in the Sikh tradition, divine grace of the Akal Purakh (the Ultimate Reality) is the means by which that Akal Purakh, who otherwise transcends human comprehension, can be "known in personal experience."
+The Akal Purakh, though comprehended as nirankar and without gender, is seen as both a father and mother figure; as a mother figure, this Supreme Being is the source of grace.

+The grace of the gurus is also emphasised in Sikh thought.
+For example, it is said in Adi Granth 352 that one is completely absorbed in remembering the divine Name through the guru's grace.

+Moreover, the importance of divine grace is not only emphasised over the concept of karma, but is understood to even break "the chain of adverse karma."
+In Sikh doctrine, in the teachings of the Gurus, karma is replaced by the omnipotent Akal Purakh's divine command (hukam).
+In the teachings of Guru Arjan, divine grace is said to be able to change things such as physical deformity, which is often explained through the framework of karma.
+For example, in Adi Granth 809–810, it is said that "The cripple can cross a mountain and the blockhead can become an accomplished preacher.
+The blind can see the three worlds through the grace of the Guru".

 Abrahamic religions

 Judaism

 In Judaism, divine grace is an attribute of the God of Israel that signifies his chesed (loving-kindness and mercy) for his chosen people and his compassion for sinners, the weak, and the less fortunate.
 Divine grace is granted even to those unworthy of it.
 In the Old Testament, the prophets promise divine grace for penitent Jews.

 In the Talmud, divine grace is designated by the term "mercy," which is in contrast to divine justice.
 The divine name Elohim implies mercy, while the Tetragrammaton implies justice.
 Grace, according to the Jewish sages, is given to merciful people, students of the Torah, and people whose ancestors or descendants merited grace for them.
 Righteous people can change divine justice to divine mercy.

 While medieval Jewish philosophers did not mention divine grace, the Jewish liturgy includes many references to it, especially on Rosh Hashanah and Yom Kippur.
 The God of Israel is called merciful in many prayers, including the Wehu Raḥum, Ahabah Rabbah, and Shemoneh 'Esrch.